NoClosedSource/notebook/README.md

 - Searching with Ctrl + F
 - Replacing with Ctrl + G
 - Zooming in & out with Ctrl + Plus/Minus
+- Inserting the current date in various formats

+# Dependencies
+These are required for running Notebook
+- GTK 3.0

 # Installation
 Here's how to go about installing Notebook